PGM-19 Jupiter: Biological flights

 After splashdown the Jupiter nosecone carrying Able and Baker was recovered by the seagoing tug USS Kiowa (ATF-72).
 The monkeys survived the flight in good condition.
 Able died four days after the flight from a reaction to anesthesia while undergoing surgery to remove an infected medical electrode.
 Baker lived for many years after the flight, finally succumbing to kidney failure on 29 November 1984 at the United States Space and Rocket Center in Huntsville, Alabama.

+Mercury-Jupiter

+Mercury-Jupiter was a proposed suborbital launch configuration consisting of a Jupiter missile carrying a Mercury capsule.
+Two flights were planned in support of Project Mercury.
+On July 1, 1959, less than a year after the October, 1958 program start date, the flights were canceled due to budget constraints.
+The MJ-1 flight would have been a heat shield test.
+The MJ-2 flight was planned as a maximum dynamic pressure qualification test of the production Mercury spacecraft with a chimpanzee on board.

 Operational deployment

 In April 1958, under the command of President Eisenhower, the U.S. Department of Defense notified the Air Force it had tentatively planned to deploy the first three Jupiter squadrons (45 missiles) in France.
 However, in June 1958 the new French President Charles de Gaulle refused to accept basing any Jupiter missiles in France.
 This prompted U.S. to explore the possibility of deploying the missiles in Italy and Turkey.
 The Air Force was already implementing plans to base four squadrons (60 missiles) under Project Emily —subsequently redefined as 20 Royal Air Force squadrons each with three missiles—of PGM-17 Thor IRBMs in Britain on airfields stretching from Yorkshire to East Anglia.

 In 1958, the United States Air Force activated the 864th Strategic Missile Squadron at ABMA.
 Although the USAF briefly considered training its Jupiter crews at Vandenberg AFB, California, it later decided to conduct all of its training at Huntsville.
 In June and September of the same year the Air Force activated two more squadrons, the 865th and 866th.

 In April 1959, the secretary of the Air Force issued implementing instructions to USAF to deploy two Jupiter squadrons to Italy.
 The two squadrons, totaling 30 missiles, were deployed at 10 sites in Italy from 1961 to 1963.
 They were operated by Italian Air Force crews, but USAF personnel controlled arming the nuclear warheads.
 The deployed missiles were under command of 36th Strategic Interdiction Air Brigade (36ª Aerobrigata Interdizione Strategica, Italian Air Force) at Gioia del Colle Air Base, Italy.